rwaymouth/plugin-node-engine-extender/README.md

 # Pattern Engine Extender for Pattern Lab Node

 The Pattern Engine Extender allows Pattern Lab Node users to extend the pattern engine.
-Currently it is only configured to apply handlebars helpers, but that may change in the future.

 ## Installation

 To add the plugin to your project using npm type:

-  npm install plugin-node-tab --save
+  npm install plugin-node-engine-extender --save

 Or add it directly to your project's `package.json` file and run `npm install`